CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_demo_07.png" alt="Job status response" width="600" />

 1. Depending on the size of the file, the job may take some time.
-If the job is not yet complete, this will give us status information.
-Simply wait a few seconds and click execute again until the job completes and you get a result for a completed job as shown below.
+If the job is not yet complete, status information will be shown.
+Simply wait a few seconds and click execute again until the job completes.
+You will then get a result for a completed job as shown below.
 We can download the file from the URL provided.
 1. Take special note of the new `KeyMap` section of the response.
 To decrypt the file, we will need the filename (the first part of the keymap) and the [symmetric key](../ENCRYPTION.md#how-we-encrypt) (the second part of the keymap), as shown above.
 There are no spaces in either one.
-1. Sometimes one or more data points is unavailable.
+1. Sometimes one or more data points are unavailable.
 When this happens, the `error` section will contain a separate filename and symmetric key with a list of the patients involved.

 - Copy these values from the `KeyMap` (filename and symmetric key) for later.